Supported tags and respective

 db2inst1or something like

 - The environment can be configured in different ways.
 It is not limited to a fixed instance or database.
 The set of images provide different levels of flexible configuration.

 - The images are published in Docker in the

 angocarepository.
 The image is not created on the fly.
-The basic images are created from Dockerfiles, the other were published in the repository with the instance or database already created.
+The basic images are created from Dockerfiles, the last one was published in the repository with the database already created.
 As part of the publish, a corresponding documentation is provided.